kasuken/25projectideas/README.md

 There is also a small todo that can help you to implement all the main features of the project.
 In addition, very often there are also third-party tools or services from which to take data without wasting time finding databases or useful data sources.

+You can use the projects in any order you like.
+They are not in any particular order, and each project has its own specific difficulties.

+Enjoy the ideas and keep coding!